mariomjr1/mariomjr1/README.md

 ### 🧠 About Me

-* 👨‍⚕️ MD from University of Sao Paulo with deep expertise in neuroanatomy and clinical research principles.
+* 👨‍⚕️ MD from University of Sao Paulo with expertise in neuroanatomy and clinical research principles.
 * 🔬 Focused on multimodal neuroimaging: **fMRI** (task-based & resting-state), **PET-MR** (neuroinflammation, receptor mapping), **DTI** (tractography, structural connectivity), and **MRS** (metabolite analysis).
 * 💻 Developing and applying computational pipelines for complex neuroimaging data analysis.